Cholmes24/JID-0338/README.md

     * This will open a window in the browser that contains a QR code.

     * Scan this code with the camera on your mobile device and the app will begin in Expo Go.<br/><br/>

+    * Once the app starts up, you will be prompted to enter a 7-digit access code.

+    * Type in the access code that was generated and printed to the console (see Desktop Application step above).

+    * You should now have a live connection to the system!